 The Cryo-EM Center works with academic and commercial users providing cryo-EM services including sample preparation, characterization, data collection, and analysis for high-resolution structural studies.

 High-Throughput Crystallization Screening Center

-The High-Throughput Crystallization Screening Center (HTCSC) is a core facility for determining initial crystallization conditions, providing rapid screening of 1,536 chemical crystallization conditions.
-Instrumentation includes Thermo Scientific Matrix PlateMates (3) and Hydra DT liquid handling systems, as well as a Robbins Scientific Tango liquid handling system, for generation of crystallization plates.
-We have custom constructed imaging tables and a Formulatrix Rock Imager 1000 with SONICC and UV-TPEF, and a robust imaging schedule for automated imaging.
-See www.getacrystal.com for details on using the HTCSC.
+The High-Throughput Crystallization Screening Center is a core facility for determining initial crystallization conditions, providing rapid screening of 1,536 chemical crystallization conditions.
+In 20 years of operation, the Crystallization Center has set up over 25 million experiments on more than 17,000 samples.
+Instrumentation includes an Art Robbins Gryphon with LCP, Thermo Scientific Matrix PlateMates, Integra ViaFlo 384, and Hydra DT liquid handling systems, as well as a Robbins Scientific Tango liquid handling system, for the generation of crystallization plates.
+We have a Formulatrix Rock Imager 1000 with SONICC (SHG and UV-TPEF) at 23°C, a Rock Imager 54 at 14°C, and a robust imaging schedule for automated imaging.
+See www.getacrystal.com for more details.